-Most professional server and computer gear in general conforms to a 19-inch rack specification that has been standardized by a variety of organizations, including the Electronic Industries Alliance (EIA 310-D), and the Deutsches Institut für Normung (DIN 41494).
+Most professional server and computer gear in general conforms to a 19-inch rack specification that has been standardized by a variety of organizations.
+These entities include the Electronics Components Industry Association (ECIA), which absorbed the Electronic Industries Association (EIA) — a group that created standards for racks (EIA/ECA 310-E).
+The Consumer Technology Association™ (formerly the Consumer Electronics Association®) devised another standard, CEA 310-E).
+Then there is the Deutsches Institut für Normung with DIN 41494.
 The latter organization is where MIDI cables get their other name: the 5-pin DIN.

 Rack-mount gear is any equipment that is designed for mounting and use within a computer rack.
-Sometimes rack-mount gear will have telltale rack “ears” (flanges) pre-installed or built into the device, and sometimes these rack ears will be available as an option.
+Sometimes rack-mount gear will have telltale rack “ears” (flanges) pre-installed or built into the device; and sometimes these rack ears will be available as an option.
 In some cases, a piece of equipment might be designed so that it can be fastened onto a rack tray or shelf.
 The shelf, which has the appropriate mounting flanges built in, can then be installed into a rack.
-Sometimes equipment mounted onto a rack shelf ends up slightly taller than it should be which can make for some tight fits.
+Sometimes, equipment mounted onto a rack shelf ends up slightly taller than it should be, which can make for some tight fits.

 A rack unit is a measure of the height of a piece of rack-mount gear.
 One unit is 1.75 inches (4.45 cm).
 The term “rack unit” can also be used to describe the actual piece of equipment that you intend to mount in the rack.
 A rack unit is often abbreviated with “U” and sometimes “RU”, so a 1U effects processor is 1.75 inches (4.45 cm) high.
 Remember: The unit of measure says nothing about the width of the gear (19 inches [48.26 cm] in the case of most audio gear) or its depth, which can vary widely.